Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/node-editor-panel.md

 color: blue
 sections:
   - /reference/tools/3d-modelling/seut/main-panel/toppanel
-  - /reference/tools/3d-modelling/seut/main-panel/boundingbox
-  - /reference/tools/3d-modelling/seut/main-panel/mirrormode
-  - /reference/tools/3d-modelling/seut/main-panel/mountpointmode
-  - /reference/tools/3d-modelling/seut/main-panel/iconrendermode
-  - /reference/tools/3d-modelling/seut/main-panel/export
-  - /reference/tools/3d-modelling/seut/main-panel/import
 ---
-The main SEUT panel holds the vast majority of the functionality of the addon.
-It can be found on the right side of the `3D Viewport` (button marked in green) of Blender and opened by pressing `N` while the cursor is within the viewport.
+The Node Editor SEUT panel holds the most of the functionality of the addon related to materials.
+It can be found on the right side of Blender's `Node Editor` (marked in green) and opened by pressing `N` while the cursor is within the node editor.

 ![](/modding-reference/assets/images/reference/seut/main-panel.png){:class="img-responsive"}